 - Income and social taxes to local authorities

-- Hiring of local population for menial tasks
+- Hiring of local population for non-research related or administrative tasks

 - Currency fluctuation and currency conversion losses

 - For collaborations with local sub-contractors, background checks on financial solvency, reputation, legal business registration, etc., should be considered for each entity